-It shall be the duty of the Local Committee, insofar as possible, to provide the apprentice with reasonable continuous employment by assigning laid off apprentices to other employers who have work.
+It shall be the duty of the Local Committee, insofar as possible, to provide the apprentice with reasonable continuous employment by the transferring of laid off apprentices to other employers who have work.

-A. When it is shown in the apprentice reviews that an employer cannot/will not/has not provided the required instruction in the trade, the local committee may assign the apprentice to another employer, subject to the approval of the Bureau.
-The apprentice must receive credit from the new employer for the training already satisfactorily completed.
-B. When an employer has laid off an apprentice, that employer must recall such apprentice, if available, before employing another.
+- A. When it is shown in the apprentice reviews that an employer cannot provide the required instruction in the trade, the local committee may transfer the apprentice to another employer, subject to the approval of the Bureau.
+The apprentice must receive credit from the new employer for the training already satisfactorily completed. - B. When more than 10 percent of the already registered apprentices are unemployed for 30 days or more, there will be no acceptance of new apprentices until the unemployment rate drops below the 10% level.
+The 10% will be based on the number of apprentices registered and unemployed at the time of the request.